Nuxt Quickstart

 modules: ['@thunderid/nuxt'],

-That's all the nuxt.config.ts change needed — the module reads all configuration from environment variables.
+That's all the nuxt.config.ts change needed.
+The module reads all configuration from environment variables.

-Set Up Environment Variables
+Set Environment Variables

-Create a .env file in the root of your project:
+Create a .env file in your project root with the following:

 NUXT_PUBLIC_THUNDERID_BASE_URL=https://localhost:8090